The definitions, abbreviations, and acronyms in this section apply throughout chapters 246-220

-(104) "Qualified expert" means an individual who has demonstrated to the satisfaction of the department he/she has the knowledge, training, and experience to measure ionizing radiation, to evaluate safety techniques, and to advise regarding radiation protection needs.
+(103) "Qualified expert" means an individual who has demonstrated to the satisfaction of the department the knowledge, training, and experience to measure ionizing radiation, to evaluate safety techniques, and to advise regarding radiation protection needs.
 The department reserves the right to recognize the qualifications of an individual in specific areas of radiation protection.

-(105) "Qualitative fit test" (QLFT) means a pass/fail fit test to assess the adequacy of respirator fit that relies on the individual's response to the test agent.
+(104) "QLFT (qualitative fit test)" means a pass/fail fit test to assess the adequacy of respirator fit which relies on the individual's response to the test agent.

 QUALITY FACTORS AND ABSORBED DOSE EQUIVALENCIES

 Absorbed Dose Equal to

 X, gamma, or beta radiation

 Neutrons of unknown energy